zscooper/ReadingList/papers/Metagenomics/Methods/Glooretal2017.md

 Centered log-ratio transformation of data can account for differential read abundances and feed into more meaningful analyses that are less likely to give false-positive results.

 Concluding hypotheses
-* Microbiome data shouldn't be rarefied or normalized, but it should be transformed to account for compositional differneces.
+* Microbiome data shouldn't be rarefied or normalized, but it should be transformed to account for compositional differences.
 * Transformed data is less likely to give false-positive results.